AnikDas08/Android-Food-Order/README.md

    -Displays a list of food items fetched from a static list in MainActivity.java.

 2. **Food Details**
-   -Allows users to view detailed information about a food item, adjust quantities, and place an order (DetailActivity.java).
+   -Allows users to view detailed information about a food item, adjust quantities, and place an order.
+(DetailActivity.java).

 3.**Orders**
    -Displays all orders in a RecyclerView (OrderActivity.java).